 In an online classroom environment, learning activities that are conducted ‘live’ and offer meaningful interactive face-to-face interaction are commonly referred to as synchronous learning activities (Hrastinski, 2008; Harris et al., 2009; Simonson et al., 2012).
 Lessons are delivered at a specific time with the expectation that students are able to participate and instructors are able to adjust their instructional pace and provide the necessary support accordingly.
 Studies have shown that participants in such learning interventions experience high levels of social presence and active learning due largely to the immediacy of real-time and dynamic interaction (Bower et al., 2015).

-CTE has compiled a set of best practices, contributed by SMU instructors, which aims to provide practical and useful tips for planning a EPTL-required WebEx lesson.
-An Instructor and Student WebEx quick guide can also be downloaded for your quick reference.
+CTE has compiled a set of best practices, contributed by SMU instructors, which aims to provide practical and useful tips for planning a DRTL-required Zoom lesson.
+Instructor and Student Zoom guides can be downloaded here for your reference.

 Planning to teach in a synchronous online environment for the first time may seem daunting to most instructors.
 Questions such as how students will react to your instructional strategies and how to engage them to ensure that they are learning will no doubt come to mind.

-Here are recommended baseline best practices for designing and planning a WebEx session:
+Here are recommended baseline best practices for designing and planning a Zoom session:

 Design your lesson:

 The Community of Inquiry (COI) Framework featured in E.D.G.E.
-Issue 1, suggests that a positive online learning experience involves three presences – social, cognitive and teaching.
+Issue 1 and COI Online Course, suggests that a positive online learning experience involves three presences – social, cognitive and teaching.

-In the context of using WebEx, you could plan your lesson to ensure that:
+In the context of using Zoom, you could plan your lesson to ensure that:

 Get support from your Teaching Assistant (TA):